Home > Services > Product Engineering > Re-architecting and Modernisation

 Define the Target Architecture

-Based on the assessment, we design a modernization approach and target architecture that fits both the current business reality and long-term technical needs.
+Based on the assessment, we design a modernisation approach and target architecture that fits both the current business reality and long-term technical needs.
 This includes application boundaries, APIs, infrastructure direction, and migration priorities.

 03

 Not everything needs to change at once.
-We identify the parts of the system where modernization will reduce the most risk, improve maintainability, or unlock the greatest operational and product value.
+We identify the parts of the system where modernisation will reduce the most risk, improve maintainability, or unlock the greatest operational and product value.

 04